Birdo1221/VPNDemo/README.md

 This project serves as a demonstration of the core functionalities of a VPN subscription management system.
 There are plans to develop a fully featured version in the future with additional features.

+## In The Future
+Integrate an OpenVPN Access Server, enabling users to connect to the VPN service seamlessly.
+Integration will allow for automated VPN management directly from the user dashboard.
+Additionally add WireGuard for its speed and simplicity.

+Plus will provide users with more options for secure connectivity.
+To link VPN clients to users effectively, the database will be structured to store user data and their respective VPN configurations, ensuring a smooth connection experience tailored to each user.

 ## Demo Preview
 ### **[Click here for a live demo](https://www.vpn.birdo.ovh)**
 #### **[vpn.birdo.ovh] serves a different page then [www.vpn.birdo.ovh]**